 Some patients with lower extremity pain may struggle to perform job duties.
 In these cases, occupational medicine could help the patient adjust to the demands of the workplace.

-Staff at Central Nevada Regional Care are also trained to help employers make reasonable accommodations for employees experiencing lower extremity pain.
+Staff at Las Vegas Primary Care are also trained to help employers make reasonable accommodations for employees experiencing lower extremity pain.
 Occupational medicine can help both employers and injured employees create a plan for functioning in the workplace.

 Some patients may need advanced treatment to address severe cases of lower extremity pain.
 Advanced treatment may include chiropractic adjustment, physical therapy, and even surgery.
-Patients should speak to their physician at Central Nevada Regional Care to learn more about advanced treatment for lower extremity pain.
+Patients should speak to their physician at Las Vegas Primary Care to learn more about advanced treatment for lower extremity pain.

 7 DAYS A WEEK!